lue-bird/elm-review-mini/README.md

         |> Serialize.finishRecord
 ```

-Then add the rule in your configuration:
+Then add the review in your runner:

 ```elm
 module Main exposing (main)